-A file with .class extension is the compiled output .java class that is actually executed by a Java Virtual Machine (JVM).
-Class files can be executed individually as well as can be part of a JAR file as a bundle along with other package files.
+A Class file in Java is the compiled output of .java class that is actually executed by a Java Virtual Machine (JVM).
+Class files can be executed individually as well as can be a part of a JAR file as a bundle along with other package files.
 These can be created using the javac command from the command line interface.
 Some Java IDEs like Eclipse and NetBeans provide create .class output files from the project’s Java files.

 Class File Format